harryosmar/kafka-connect/query-timestamp-and-increment-example.md

 Setting `batch.max.rows` will not be used in the SQL query.

-The setting can be used to limit the amount of data buffered internally in the connector.
+This setting can be used to limit the amount of data buffered internally in the connector.

 It could be, we use `SELECT TOP 1000` in the query.
 But we want to buffer 100 records to connector.
 Objective :
 - Only use `1` connection query with limit `1000` to the Database, instead of `10` connections with limit `100` (10 * 100).